csonti4000/ddata-core/projects/ddata-core/src/doc/services.md

 ## Services

-This package has a bunch of services, whitch works together to help you create large apllications in minutes and avoid several types of bugs.
+This package has a bunch of services, which works together to help you create large apllications in minutes and avoid several types of bugs.

 ### Service Layers